 - Laptop plugged into power (battery-saving modes throttle CPU and cause audio dropouts)

 - Browser-based access confirmed.
-Riverside guest links require no software install
+Riverside guest links require no software installation

 TPC Recommendation: Send the guest prep checklist as a standalone message two days before the recording, not buried in a calendar invite.
 Finance executives and senior guests are managing full schedules, and a checklist that requires action needs to arrive with enough lead time to act on it.
 We include a platform test link in the same message so guests can confirm their setup without needing to ask.
 This single process change reduces technical problems in the first five minutes of recording by a significant margin across the shows we produce.